Health Tips

 5. Oral comfort

-In addition to treating colds and flu, Manuka honey is also used against digestive disorders, skin maintenance, beauty and health.
+In addition to treating colds and flu, Manuka honey is also used to treat digestive disorders and for skin care, beauty, and health.
 After numerous scientific studies, this honey is recognized as a miracle of nature.

-Professor Thomas HENLE has demonstrated that Manuka honey has an antibacterial power 100 times greater than that of other honeys thanks to the presence of the methylglyoxal molecule.
+Professor Thomas Henle has demonstrated that Manuka honey has 100 times greater antibacterial power than other honeys due to the presence of the molecule methylglyoxal.

 Depending on its MGO concentration, Manuka honey does not have the same indications and uses.

-From 30+ to 100+ MGO concentration, the nectar of the gods is indicated for food as well as daily well-being.
+With a concentration ranging from 30+ to 100+ MGO, the nectar of the gods is recommended for nutrition and everyday well-being.

-At 250+ MGO concentration, Manuka honey has an action on well-being, minor wounds and digestion.
+At a concentration of 250+ MGO, Manuka honey has beneficial effects on well-being, minor wounds, and digestion.

-Finally, for a concentration of 400+ to 550+ MGO concentration is used for respiratory discomfort such as sore throats, coughs and bronchial infections.
-But it also acts on wounds, burns and symptoms of gastroenteritis.
+Finally, a concentration of 400+ to 550+ MGO is used for respiratory problems such as sore throats, coughs, and bronchial infections.
+But it also acts on wounds, burns, and symptoms of gastroenteritis.

 With Manuka honey, there is no real maximum dose.
 It is recommended to consume 2 to 3 teaspoons of Manuka honey every day.
-If you want to benefit from a more optimal effect, we recommend that you consume Manuka honey on an empty stomach, 30 minutes before a meal.
-If you are prone to bladder infections, it is also possible to dilute this honey in a drink.
+If you want to get the most out of it, we recommend consuming Manuka honey on an empty stomach, 30 minutes before a meal.
+If you are prone to bladder infections, you can also dilute this honey in a drink.

-Manuka honey diluted with a cream can be applied to the skin.
-It is also used to treat wounds, however be careful not to apply any type of honey if you are making a honey dressing.
-In fact, honey contains 450 different varieties of germs.
+Manuka honey diluted with cream can be applied to the skin.
+It is also used to treat wounds, but be careful not to use just any type of honey if you are making a honey dressing.
+Honey contains 450 different types of bacteria.

 Contraindications

-To begin with, the first contraindication concerns the consumption of honey by young children under one year old.
-Infants' immune systems are not ready to defend themselves against germs.
+First of all, the main contraindication concerns the consumption of honey by young children under one year of age.
+Infants' immune systems are not yet ready to defend themselves against microbes.
 Honey may contain germs from pollen.
-Honey is therefore not recommended in the diet of infants; this contraindication is part of the recommendations of the WHO (World Health Organization).
+Honey is therefore not recommended in infants' diets, and this contraindication is included in the recommendations of the WHO (World Health Organization).

 Some people who are allergic to pollen or bees may also have an allergic reaction when they consume any type of honey.

-Manuka honey is very rich in fructose, so it is not recommended for people with hypertriglyceridemia.
-Hypertriglyceridemia corresponds to the elevation of the level of triglycerides in the blood.
+Manuka honey is very high in fructose, so it is not recommended for people with hypertriglyceridemia.
+Hypertriglyceridemia is an elevated level of triglycerides in the blood.

 Discover Manuka Royal

-Discover Manuka Royal from Santarome Bio: a range of natural and organic food supplements : with Organic Manuka honey , as rare as it is precious, combined with unique formulas to strengthen your immunity.
+Discover Manuka Royal by Santarome Bio: a range of natural and organic dietary supplements containing organic Manuka honey, as rare as it is precious, combined with unique formulas to boost your immunity.

 Read the article